:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 Gets stuck on large piles

-If you’re looking for the convenience of a robotic pool cleaner without the high price, we recommend the Hayward Navigator Pro Pool Cleaner.
-We were especially impressed with the steering pattern it uses to effectively navigate and cover the entire floor of the pool even though it lacks the advanced technology of our best robotic pick.
-It also costs about half as much, so we think it's a good value for how well it works.
+If you’re looking for the convenience and effectiveness of a robotic pool cleaner without the high price, we recommend the Hayward Navigator Pro Pool Cleaner.
+We were especially impressed with the steering pattern it uses to effectively navigate pick up huge piles of leaves as it went even though it lacks the advanced technology of our best robotic pick.

 The Hayward Navigator Pro impressed us by picking up all the debris from our pool.
 PHOTO: The Spruce The cleaner took some time to connect to our pool filter, but it was easier than others we tested.
 PHOTO: The Spruce